layercak3/mpvif/README.md

 This is trivial but not implemented yet.

-### Pointer locks, confinement, relative motion, auto cursor placement (game warping the cursor), mouselook
+### Pointer locks, confinement, relative motion, mouselook

 When `--wayland-remote-force-grab-cursor` is enabled, the host pointer will be locked to the mpv window and relative motion requests will be emitted on the VO virtual pointer instead of absolute motion on the C plugin virtual pointer.
-This allows mouselook in 3D applications and auto cursor placement features to work.
+This allows mouselook in 3D applications to work.

-In order to automatically enable relative pointer/pointer constraints during the nested application's use of relative pointer/pointer constraints, and map the constraint regions or replicate a pointer warp on the host pointer, private protocol/IPC would be required.
+In order to automatically enable relative pointer/pointer constraints during the nested application's use of relative pointer/pointer constraints, and map the constraint regions, private protocol/IPC would be required.

+### Auto cursor placement (game pointer warping)

+When sway with [this patch](https://github.com/layercak3/sway/tree/ipc-event-cursor-warp) is the remote compositor, auto cursor placement is supported.
+The C plugin is notified by sway using i3 IPC when applications warp the pointer and it calculates the surface-local position using the `osd-dimensions` and `video-params` properties.
+A VO control is used to tell the VO to replicate the pointer warp on the host mpv window.
+This reuses the `mouse-pos` property, it is now read-write.

+This mechanism isn't used or required when `--wayland-remote-force-grab-cursor` is enabled, as the host pointer would be locked in place and relative motion achieves the same effect.

+To enable this, set `--wayland-remote-swaysock` to the path where sway's IPC is located (`$SWAYSOCK`).

+In the future, this notification may be done with a private Wayland protocol instead of i3 IPC, but that involves writing more code across more projects.

+#### layer shell?

+Unfortunately, wlr-layer-shell cannot be used to get output-local pointer motion events unless it also takes pointer focus.

 ### Input method relay